The Ultimate Hiring Guide

 • 🃏 Build your Scorecards (+template)

-How to build a bulletproof recruiting scorecard (including template)
+How to build a recruiting scorecard (with templates)

 Once you have clearly defined your ideal candidate during the kickoff meeting, it’s now time to define a scorecard (find our template below, that you can duplicate and make your own).
 The pillar of a structured interview process.
 The scorecard is one of the four steps defined by Geoff Smart